Themanofnoodles/obsidian-notes/School/Honors Physics 2.md

 	- [ ] Procedure
 		- [ ] 3-5 sentences, overall summary, **NOT step by step**
 	- [ ] Data Table
+		- [ ] title & headings
+		- [ ] units listed for each column
+		- [ ] consistent decimal formatting within a column
+	- [ ] Graph
+		- [ ] quantities on correct axes
+		- [ ] axes labels with unit and title
+		- [ ] equation shown
+	- [ ] Sample Calculations
+		- [ ] showed all 5 types (including the 3/4*λ)
+			- [ ] **6 total calculations**
+		- [ ] showed work (text, equation with variables, substitution with numbers, answer)
+		- [ ] units
+	- [ ] Questions
+		- [ ] 1.
+Sketch and label the apparatus used for this experiment or insert a picture
+		- [ ] 2.
+Explain why resonance occurs when the length of the air column is 1/4*λ
+		- [ ] 3.
+How could you use the method and results of this experiment to determine whether the speed of sound in air depends on the frequency?
+What do your results indicate about such a relationship?
+		- [ ] 4.
+How could you use the method of this experiment to determine whether the speed of sound in air depends on the atmospheric pressure?
+		- [ ] 5.
+When sound waves pass from air to water, their speed increases by a factor of 4.
+This means that either the wavelength or frequency also increases by a factor of 4.
+Which is it?
+Explain.
+		- [ ] 6.
+An echo results when a sound is reflected from a distant surface such as the wall of a distant building.
+Suppose you are standing in an open field 500 meters from a reflecting wall.
+You have a starting pistol and a stopwatch.
+How would you use these to determine the speed of sound in air?
+		- [ ] 7.
+What is the significance of the slope of your graph?
+Why?
+Compare your slope to the other data in your lab.